Radon333/weather-app/README.md

-# weather-app
+# weather-react
-A react app to get weather forecast
+A weather feed app built using react